When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Viking is the top-scoring cruise brand in our survey, earning the full five stars in every area we review, so make it your first port of call when considering any ocean cruise.
-Its England’s Scenic Shores cruise is currently it’s only UK itinerary, taking in the likes of Falmouth and the Scilly Isles on its eight-day journey from Portsmouth to Liverpool and back.
+Its England’s Scenic Shores and Scenic British Isles cruises are currently it’s only UK itineraries, both lasting eight days.

-While these voyages are currently sold out, Viking’s Risk-Free Guarantee, which lets you amend your cruise booking for free up to 14 days before departure, means you may want to keep an eye on Viking’s website to see if any cabins become available.
+Viking’s Risk-Free Guarantee, which lets you amend your cruise booking for free up to 14 days before departure, means you do have some flexibility if you book a cruise now and later change your mind about travelling.

 Saga Ocean Cruises – 88%

-Saga is offering several cruises in British waters this summer, including its Scottish Islands and Highlands itinerary, which visits Invergordon and Lerwick.
+Saga is offering several cruises in British waters this summer, including its Taste of the British Isles itinerary, which visits Newcastle and the Isle of Man, among other destinations.
 Saga’s cruises received full marks in several areas of our survey, including customer-to-space ratio and food and drink, so you can be confident of a pleasant experience on board.

 But you’ll have to have had both your Covid-19 vaccines in order to embark and Saga doesn’t currently have a flexibility promise, so you’ll need to be sure you want to go before booking.